Cooloolabin Dam

+The Cooloolabin Dam is a concrete gravity dam on Rocky Creek located to the west of Yandina on the Sunshine Coast of Queensland, Australia.
+The dam is located on the headwaters of the South Maroochy River waterway and is a source of potable water for the area.

+Overview

-Cooloolabin Dam is a concrete gravity dam on Rocky Creek located to the west of Yandina in the headwaters of the South Maroochy River waterway.
-The main dam wall is 19 m high and 243 m long, the five saddle dams total 1,100 m in length.
-The dam was completed in 1979 with a capacity of 13,600 ML and overflowed for the first time in 1988.
-As part of the seqwater Dam Improvement Program, a section of the spillway was cut away in 2015 to lower the spillway by 3 m, reducing the full supply capacity to 8,183 ML.
+The main dam wall is 19 m high and 243 m long, and it has five saddle dams that total 1,100 m in length.
+The dam was completed in 1979 and it created a reservoir with a capacity of 13,600 ML.
+As part of the SEQ Water Dam Improvement Program, a section of the spillway was cut away in 2015 to lower the spillway by 3 m, reducing the full supply capacity to 8,183 ML.

+The spillway is un-gated and uncontrolled and when the reservoir reaches 100 per cent capacity, water flows over the spillway and safely out of the dam.
+The reservoir overflowed for the first time in 1988.